Certifying 3-Edge-Connectivity: Introduction

 We state Mader's result in Section~\ref{preliminaries} and introduce chain decompositions in Section~\ref{sec:chain decomposition}.
 In Section~\ref{Chains as Mader-paths} we show that chain decompositions can be used as a basis for Mader's construction.
 This immediately leads to an $O((m + n) \log(m + n))$ certifying algorithm (Section~\ref{A First Algorithm}).
 The linear time algorithm is then presented in Sections~\ref{A Classification of Chains} and~\ref{sec:linear time alg}.
 In Section~\ref{sec:verify mader} we discuss the verification of Mader construction sequences.

-\LV{The mincuts in a graph can be represented succinctly by a cactus representation~\cite{Dinits-Karzanov-Lomonosov,Nagamochi-Ibaraki-Book,Fleiner2009}; see Section~\ref{Sec: Cactus Representation}.
+The mincuts in a graph can be represented succinctly by a cactus representation~\cite{Dinits-Karzanov-Lomonosov,Nagamochi-Ibaraki-Book,Fleiner2009}; see Section~\ref{Sec: Cactus Representation}.
 The 3-edge-connected components of a graph are the maximal subsets of the vertex set such that any two vertices in the subset are connected by three edge-disjoint paths.
+These paths are not necessarily contained in the subset.

 Our algorithm can be used to turn any algorithm for computing 3-edge-connected components into a certifying algorithm for computing 3-edge-connected components and the cactus representation of 2-cuts (Section~\ref{Sec: Cactus Representation}).
 An extension of our algorithm computes the 3-edge-connected components and the cactus representation directly (Section~\ref{Computing a Cactus}).
-A similar technique can be used to extend the 3-vertex-connectivity algorithm in~\cite{Schmidt2013} to an algorithm for computing 3-vertex-connected components.}
+A similar technique can be used to extend the 3-vertex-connectivity algorithm in~\cite{Schmidt2013} to an algorithm for computing 3-vertex-connected components.